Joule heating in bad and slow metals: Acknowledgements

 \section{Acknowledgements}

-We thank Steven A. Kivelson for insightful discussions.
+We thank Steve Kivelson and Brad Ramshaw for insightful discussions, and Matteo Mitrano and Ali Husain for comments on the text.
 This work was partially supported by Simons Investigator award \#620869 (P.G. and S.A.H.), STFC consolidated grant ST/T000694/1 (S.A.H.), Department of Energy Award DE-SC0019380 (P.G.), and an Alfred P. Sloan Foundation Research Fellowship through Grant FG-2020-13615 (P.G.).